 On Valentine’s Day in Japan, there is also a practice of giri (obligation) chocolate, with women feeling compelled to gift their male co-workers.
 Some offices have banned this practice because it might stressful for the women and the men don’t necessarily even want the chocolate.
 Increasingly, giri-chocolate has become inexpensive chocolate bars instead of pricey sweets.

 A month later, men are supposed to give women sweets on White Day, which is on March 14, making both days one-sided.

-The year, like every year since, Kakumeiteki Himote Doumei (or, loosely, “The Revolutionary League of Lonely Souls”) gets together for Valentine’s Day protests.
-This is not a large group, as evident in the photos, and not all the members are men.
-This year, women participated in the march, so the group is no longer just “unpopular” men.
+The year, like in year’s past, Kakumeiteki Himote Doumei (or, loosely, “The Revolutionary League of Lonely Souls”) gets together for Valentine’s Day protests.
+This is not a large group (this year seems smaller than last year’s), and as evident in the photos, not all the members are men.
+Women participate in the march, so the group is not just “unpopular” men.

 Protest slogans include, “Resist romance capitalism!” and “Don’t discriminate others on the number of times they’ve had sex!” as well as “Resist the opposition to otaku culture that can be enjoyed even if you don’t have dates!”